shopwp/www/wp-content/plugins/wordpress-seo/readme.txt

 = Page Analysis =
 The Yoast SEO plugins [Page Analysis](https://yoast.com/content-seo-wordpress-linkdex/) functionality checks simple things you're bound to forget.
 It checks, for instance, if you have images in your post and whether they have an alt tag containing the focus keyword for that post.
 It also checks whether your posts are long enough, whether you've written a meta description and if that meta description contains your focus keyword, if you've used any subheadings within your post, etc. etc.

-The plugin alsgruo allows you to write meta titles and descriptions for all your category, tag and custom taxonomy archives, giving you the option to further optimize those pages.
+The plugin also allows you to write meta titles and descriptions for all your category, tag and custom taxonomy archives, giving you the option to further optimize those pages.

 Combined, this plugin makes sure that your content is the type of content search engines will love!